Chapter 3301-51 Education of Students with Special Needs

 (a) General.
 “Specific learning disability” means a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, that may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or to do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.

 (b) Disorders not included.
-Specific learning disability does not include learning problems that are primarily the result of visual, hearing, or motor disabilities, of mental retardation, of emotional disturbance, or of environmental, cultural, or economic disadvantage.
+Specific learning disability does not include learning problems that are primarily the result of visual, hearing, or motor disabilities, of intellectual disability, of emotional disturbance, or of environmental, cultural, or economic disadvantage.

 (xi) “Speech or language impairment” means a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a child’s educational performance.

-(11) “Community school” means a public school, created in accordance with Chapter 3314. of the Revised Code, that is independent of any school district and part of the state’s program of education.
+(11) "Community school" means a public school, created in accordance with Chapter 3314. of the Revised Code.
 Community schools shall be considered school districts for the purposes of this chapter of the Administrative Code.

 (12) “Consent” means that: